Heather L. Burton, MD

 Dr. Day received an English degree from Johns Hopkins University, a master's of science degree in anatomy from the University of Maryland, and her medical degree from Virginia Commonwealth University.
 She completed internal medicine residency at the University of Pittsburgh and both general medicine and geriatrics fellowships at the University of Pennsylvania.

-As of July 2019, Dr. Day reported no external relationships.
+As of August 2020, Dr. Day reported the following external relationships.

 Inginia Genao, MD